All bi-unitary perfect polynomials over $\F_2$ with only Mersenne primes as odd divisors: Introduction

 \section{Introduction}

-} Let $S \in \F_2[x]$ be a nonzero polynomial.
-We say that $S$ is odd if $\gcd(S,x(x+1))=1$, $S$ is even if it is not odd.
-A {\it{Mersenne} $(prime)$} is a polynomial (irreducible) of the form $1+x^a(x+1)^b$, with $\gcd(a,b) = 1$.
-A divisor $D$ of $S$ is called unitary if $\gcd(D,S/D)=1$.
-We denote by $\gcd_u(S,T)$ the greatest common unitary divisor of $S$ and $T$.
-A divisor $D$ of $S$ is called bi-unitary if $\gcd_u(D,S/D)=1$.\\ We denote by $\sigma(S)$ (resp. $\sigma^*(S)$, $\sigma^{**}(S)$) the sum of all divisors (resp. unitary divisors, bi-unitary divisors) of $S$.
-The functions $\sigma$, $\sigma^*$ and $\sigma^{**}$ are all multiplicative.
-We say that a polynomial $S$ is \emph{perfect} (resp. \emph{unitary perfect}, \emph{bi-unitary perfect}) if $\sigma(S) = S$ (resp. $\sigma^*(S)=S$, $\sigma^{**}(S)=S$). \\ Finally, we say that a bi-unitary perfect polynomial is \emph{indecomposable} if it is not a product of two coprime nonconstant bi-unitary perfect polynomials.\\ As usual, $\omega(S)$ designates the number of distinct irreducible factors of $S$.\\ Several studies are done about (unitary) perfect polynomials over $\F_2$.
-In particular, we gave (\cite{Gall-Rahav7}, \cite{Gall-Rahav5}, \cite{Gall-Rahav11}) the list of them with $\omega(A) \leq 4$ and that of all which are divisible only by $x$, $x+1$ and by Mersenne primes (\cite{Gall-Rahav12} and \cite{Gall-Rahav-up-allmersenne}).
+} We consider the following functions and notions over $\F_2[x]$, as generalizations of the integer case (see \cite{Yamada} and references therein).
+Let $S \in \F_2[x]$ be a nonzero polynomial.
+A divisor $D$ of $S$ is called {\emph{unitary}} if $\gcd(D,S/D)=1$.
+It is {\emph{bi-unitary}} if $\gcd_u(D,S/D)=1$, where $\gcd_u(S,T)$ is the greatest common unitary divisor of $S$ and $T$.
+We let $\sigma(S)$ (resp. $\sigma^*(S)$, $\sigma^{**}(S)$) denote the sum of all divisors (resp. unitary divisors, bi-unitary divisors) of $S$.
+As usual, $\omega(S)$ denotes the number of distinct irreducible factors of $S$.
+The functions $\sigma$, $\sigma^*$ and $\sigma^{**}$ are all multiplicative (Definition \ref{defmultipl}).
+One says \cite{Canaday,BeardU,BeardBiunitary} that $S$ is \emph{perfect} (resp. \emph{unitary perfect}, \emph{bi-unitary perfect}) if $\sigma(S) = S$ (resp. $\sigma^*(S)=S$, $\sigma^{**}(S)=S$). $S$ is \emph{odd} \cite{Gall-Rahav5} if $\gcd(S,x(x+1))=1$ and it is \emph{even}, otherwise.

+A {\it{Mersenne} $(prime)$} \cite{Gall-Rahav-mersenn} is a (an irreducible) polynomial of the form $1+x^a(x+1)^b$, where $a$ and $b$ are two coprime positive integers.

+Finally, we say that a bi-unitary perfect polynomial (\emph{b.u.p.} polynomial) is \emph{indecomposable} if it is not a product of two coprime non-constant bi-unitary perfect polynomials.

+One can find many papers (from $1941$ to the present) studying perfect, (bi-)unitary perfect polynomials over $\F_2$ in the mathematical literature.
+Canaday \cite{Canaday} and Beard \cite{BeardU} begun the study of perfect, respectively, unitary perfect polynomials.
+Later, Gallardo and Rahavandrainy \cite{Gall-Rahav7,Gall-Rahav5, Gall-Rahav11}, found the list of all these polynomials with $\omega(A) \leq 4$, and the list of all of them which are divisible only by $x$, $x+1$ and by Mersenne primes \cite{Gall-Rahav12,Gall-Rahav-up-allmersenne}.

-We are interested in indecomposable bi-unitary perfect (i.b.u.p) polynomials (over $\F_2$) with only Mersenne primes as odd divisors and we get Theorem~\ref{casemersenne}.
+We now consider indecomposable bi-unitary perfect polynomials (over $\F_2$) (say, \emph{i.b.u.p.} polynomials) with only Mersenne primes as odd divisors.
+Beard \cite{BeardBiunitary} discovered thirteen of them: $C_1,\ldots,C_{13}$ (cf. {\bf{Notation}}, there si a misprint for $C_6$, in \cite{BeardBiunitary}).
+Our main result (Theorem~\ref{casemersenne}) completes that list (with new polynomials: $C_{14},\ldots,C_{23}$).